Charles Rockwell Lanman: Academic career

-He was appointed a professor at Johns Hopkins University when it opened in 1876.
+Lanman was appointed a professor at Johns Hopkins University when it opened in 1876.
 He was a professor of Sanskrit at Hopkins from 1876 to 1880.
-In 1880 Lanman moved to Harvard University where he was the first to preside over the department of Indo-Iranian Languages, which became the department of Indic Philology in 1902, and ultimately became the department of Sanskrit and Indian Studies in 1951.
-(During 1911 and 1912 one of his students at the Harvard Graduate School was T. S. Eliot, who was undertaking a doctorate in philosophy.)
+In 1880, Lanman moved to Harvard University where he was the first to preside over the department of Indo-Iranian Languages, which became the department of Indic Philology in 1902, and ultimately became the department of Sanskrit and Indian Studies in 1951.
+He was also the inaugural holder of the title of Wales Professor of Sanskrit.

+During 1911 and 1912 one of his students at the Harvard Graduate School was T. S. Eliot, who was undertaking a doctorate in philosophy.

-From 1879 to 1884 he was secretary and editor of the Transactions, and in 1890—1891 president of the American Philological Association, and in 1884-1894 he was corresponding secretary of the American Oriental Society, from 1897 to 1907 vice-president, and in 1907-1908 president.
+From 1879 to 1884, he was secretary and editor of the Transactions, and in 1890—1891, president of the American Philological Association, and in 1884-1894 he was corresponding secretary of the American Oriental Society, from 1897 to 1907 vice-president, and in 1907-1908 president.
+He was elected a member of the American Academy of Arts and Sciences in 1881 and to the American Philosophical Society in 1906.

 He was also Honorary Fellow of the Asiatic Society of Bengal, of France, of England, and of Germany and Corresponding Member of the Society of Sciences at Göttingen, the Russian Academy of Sciences, and the Académie des Inscriptions et Belles-Lettres of the Institute of France.
 Lanman was a Fellow in the American Academy of Arts and Sciences.

 Professor Lanman received an LL.D. from Yale in 1902 and an LL.D. from the University of Aberdeen in 1906, the latter university's 400th anniversary.